HL7/cqf-measures/input/pages/using-cql.md

 |Library (include declaration)|`depends-on` with `url` of the Library (e.g. `http://hl7.org/fhir/Library/FHIRHelpers|4.0.1`)|
 |Code System|`depends-on` with `url` of the CodeSystem (e.g. `http://loing.org`)|
 |Value Set|`depends-on` with `url` of the ValueSet (e.g. `http://cts.nlm.nih.gov/fhir/ValueSet/2.16.840.1.113762.1.4.1116.89`)|

+#### MIME Type version
+The version of CQL/ELM content in a library should be specified using the version parameter of the text/cql and application/elm+xml, application/elm+json media types.

+* `text/cql; version=1.4`
+* `application/elm+xml; version=1.4`
+* `application/elm+json; version=1.4`

+Resource narratives for Libraries and Measures that use CQL should include the CQL version if it is specified in the MIME type as shown above.

 </div>